Tondern raid: Operation F.7

 At 03:04 in the morning of 18 July Furious was ready to fly off her Camels when a thunderstorm struck.
 Rather than cancel the operation, it was decided to delay it twenty-four hours and Furious and her destroyer screen fell back on Force B. The combined squadron cruised out of sight off the Danish coast until the morning of 19 July and in worsening weather conditions Furious flew off her Camels between 03:13 and 03:21.
 The first flight consisted of Jackson, Dickson and Williams; the second of Smart, Dawson, Yeulett and Thyne.
 Thyne was forced to turn around with engine trouble before reaching the target and ditched his aircraft before being recovered.

-The first three aircraft arrived over Tondern at 04:35, taking the base by surprise.
+The first three aircraft arrived over Tondern at 4:35, taking the base by surprise.
 There were three airship sheds, which the Germans had code-named Toska, Tobia and Toni.
 Toska, the largest, was a double shed and housed the airships L.54 and L.60.
 Tobias contained a captive balloon and Toni was being dismantled.
 The first wave attacked Toska and hit the shed with three bombs, detonating the gas bags of L.54 and L.60, destroying them by fire but not causing them to explode and destroy the shed.
 Another bomb from the first wave hit Tobias and damaged the balloon inside.
 The second wave destroyed the captive balloon afire and had several near misses on a wagon loaded with hydrogen cylinders.
 Despite the loss of the two airships only four men were injured.

-During the attack ground fire was directed at both waves but the only damage was an undercarriage wheel shot off a Camel from the second wave.
+Ground fire was directed at both waves but the only damage was an undercarriage wheel shot off a Camel from the second wave.
 Williams, Jackson and Dawson, doubtful that they had sufficient fuel to reach the British squadron offshore, landed in Denmark.
-Dickson, Yuelett and Smart flew to sea to find the British ships.
-Dickson ditched at 05:55 and Smart, having suffered engine trouble, ditched at 06:30.
+Dickson, Yeulett and Smart flew to sea to find the British ships.
+Dickson ditched at 5:55 and Smart, having suffered engine trouble, ditched at 06:30.
 Yeulett was not heard from again and presumed drowned; it was supposed that he had been forced to ditch prematurely through fuel exhaustion.
-The British squadron waited for the other pilots until the time when the Camels fuel would have run out, then after 07:00 the ships took cruising formation and made for home.
+The British squadron waited for the other pilots until the Camels would have run out of fuel and after 7:00 the ships took cruising formation and made for home.